Mechanics

 NEWSummoned allies that fight alongside you.

-The Regent can transform cards into minions using skills like Guards.
-Minions attack enemies and can absorb damage, creating an army to overwhelm foes.
+The Regent transforms cards into disposable minions.
+Skills like Guards create defensive allies that attack enemies and absorb damage, creating an army to overwhelm foes.

 Affliction